-- (6) Welfare assistance payments. - (i) Welfare assistance payments made under the Temporary Assistance for Needy Families (TANF) program are included in annual income only to the extent such payments: - (A) Qualify as assistance under the TANF program definition at 45 CFR 260.311; and - (B) Are not otherwise excluded under paragraph (c) of this section. - (ii) If the welfare assistance payment includes an amount specifically designated for shelter and utilities that is subject to adjustment by the welfare assistance agency in accordance with the actual cost of shelter and utilities, the amount of welfare assistance income to be included as income shall consist of: - (A) The amount of the allowance or grant exclusive of the amount specifically designated for shelter or utilities; plus - (B) The maximum amount that the welfare assistance agency could in fact allow the family for shelter and utilities.
-If the family's welfare assistance is ratably reduced from the standard of need by applying a percentage, the amount calculated under this paragraph shall be the amount resulting from one application of the percentage. - (7) Periodic and determinable allowances, such as alimony and child support payments, and regular contributions or gifts received from organizations or from persons not residing in the dwelling; - (8) All regular pay, special pay and allowances of a member of the Armed Forces (except as provided in paragraph (c)(7) of this section)
+() Welfare assistance payments made underthe Temporary Assistance for Needy Families (TANF) program are included in annualincome only to the extent such payments:

+() Qualify as assistance under the TANF program definition at 45 CFR 260.311; and

+() Are not otherwise excluded under paragraph (c) of this section.

+() If the welfare assistance payment includes an amount specifically designated for shelter and utilities that is subject to adjustment by the welfare assistance agency in accordance with the actual cost of shelter and utilities, the amount of welfare assistance income to be included as income shall consist of:

+() The amount of the allowance or grant exclusive of the amount specificallydesignated for shelter or utilities; plus

+() The maximum amount that the welfareassistance agency could in fact allow the family for shelter and utilities.
+If the family'swelfare assistance is ratably reduced from thestandard of need by applying a percentage, the amount calculated under this paragraph shallbe the amount resulting from one applicationof the percentage.

+(1) Periodic and determinable allowances, such as alimony and child support payments, and regular contributions or gifts receivedfrom organizations or from persons notresiding in the dwelling;

+(1) All regular pay, special pay and allowances of a member of the Armed Forces (except asprovided in paragraph (c)(7) of this section)